General Frameworks for Conditional Two-Sample Testing: Additional Numerical Experiments

 \section{Additional Numerical Experiments}

-In this section, we present the experimental details and additional numerical experiments not included in the main body of the paper.
-Specifically, we describe the experimental details in \Cref{Section: Experimental Details} and provide additional simulation results, including an empirical analysis of the impact of density ratio estimation errors on DRT methods in \Cref{Appendix : Density Ratio Estimation Error Analysis}, a real data analysis for CIT methods in \Cref{Appendix: CIT Real Data Results}, a sensitivity analysis of the application of \Cref{Algorithm: Converting C2ST into CIT} to the CIT approach in \Cref{Appendix: With_Without_Algorithm_1}, and a sensitivity analysis of \Cref{Algorithm: Converting C2ST into CIT} to adjustment parameter $\varepsilon$ in \Cref{Appendix: Sensitivity Analysis by epsilon}.
+This section complements the numerical study of \main.
+Appendix~\ref{Section: Experimental Details} gives the experimental details, and the remaining subsections report additional simulation results: the effect of density ratio estimation error on DRT methods (Appendix~\ref{Appendix : Density Ratio Estimation Error Analysis}), real data results for CIT and conditional kernel methods (Appendix~\ref{Appendix: CIT Real Data Results}), and two sensitivity analyses of Algorithm~\ref{Algorithm: Converting CIT into C2ST}, one assessing its effect on the CIT approach (Appendix~\ref{Appendix: With_Without_Algorithm_1}) and one examining the adjustment parameter $\varepsilon$ (Appendix~\ref{Appendix: Sensitivity Analysis by epsilon}).